 - Connect your computer to the same network as the switch.
-You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable. - 2.
-Launch a web browser and enter the IP address of the switch in the address field of your web browser.

-If you do not know the IP address of the switch, see Access the switch on-network and connected to the Internet on page 21 or Access the switch off-network and not connected to the Internet on page 29.
+You can use a WiFi or wired connection to connect your computer to the network, - You can use a WiFi or wired connection to connect your computer to the network or connect directly to a switch that is off-network using an Ethernet cable. - 2.
+Launch a web browser and enter the IP address of the switch in the address field of your web browser. - If you do not know the IP address of the switch, see Access the switch on-network and connected to the Internet on page 21 or Access the switch off-network and not connected to the Internet on page 28.